jovonho/mlcomns_reco/README.md

+# Recommendation workload

+This repository is copied from the [MLCommons Training Recommendation workload](https://github.com/mlcommons/training/tree/master/recommendation/pytorch).
+I have added scripts to easily start training in the docker container and simply start the container interactively.

+The `run_and_time.sh` script is the entry point to launch the benchmark.

+`start_training.sh` simply launches the above script within the container.
+I use this script as the latching on point for the traces.

+You can find the preprocessed dataset for this workload on the server under `/raid/data/reco`.

+# Original README

 # 1. Problem
 This task benchmarks recommendation with implicit feedback on the [MovieLens 20 Million (ml-20m) dataset](https://grouplens.org/datasets/movielens/20m/) with a [Neural Collaborative Filtering](http://dl.acm.org/citation.cfm?id=3052569) model.
 The model trains on binary information about whether or not a user interacted with a specific item.